Felix-Quehl/C_Memory_Manager/mem.test/README.md

-# Memory Manager Test
+# Memory Manager Test Code

 This is the test code for the memory manager.
-Just use 'make' to build it, after you have build the library from the 'mem' folder.
+Just use `make` to build it according to the main readme.